A lot of businesses are starting to take their content marketing campaigns seriously.

 With Podcasts becoming ever more popular, you can be sure that listener numbers are going to rise beyond the numbers I just mentioned.

 Podcasts are a good content form to create for those who are good at talking about their subject choice, but don’t like to be in front of the camera and don’t like writing.
+Podcasts are good for working into your marketing campaign, especially if your goal is to grow brand awareness by connecting with your target market.

 I’ve talked here about how you can create a Podcast.